-The Haut Commissariat au Plan (High Commission for Planning) is the national statistics office in Rabat.
+The Haut Commissariat au Plan (High Commission for Planning) is the national statistical office.
 Its website provides data on most dimensions of the social, work, education and health status of its population.
-However, it is rarely up to date and available data sets are usually from a few years ago.
-The same is true for data disseminated through the website of the Ministry of Economic Inclusion, Small Business, Employment and Skills.
-Other reliable sources of information include the National Council for Education, UNESCO and the World Bank, among others.
+Other reliable national sources include the Conseil Supérieur de l'Education, de la Formation et de la Recherce Scientifique (CSEFRS), and international sources like UNESCO and the World Bank.

-For example, as part of the Programme National d'Évaluation des Acquis (PNEA\2024), in the second quarter of 2022 the National Council for Education piloted a methodology and assessed the competences of 11 000 students in the first class of secondary school and 14 000 students in the last class of secondary school throughout 700 schools.
+For example, through CSEFRS, as part of the Programme National d'Évaluation des Acquis (PNEA_2024), in the second quarter of 2022 the National Council for Education piloted a methodology and assessed the competences of 11 000 students in the first class of secondary school and 14 000 students in the last class of secondary school throughout 700 schools.
 The objective was to evaluate the educational effects of the newly established management models and whether the ongoing reform was already bearing fruit.
-At the time of drafting this fiche, the results have not yet been made available.
+The results of the report have been published on the CSEFRS website.